PainlessDeath09/DynamicCodeEditor/README.md

-# MyCode-Dynamic Editor
+# Dynamic Code Editor

-MyCode-Dynamic Editor is a dynamic editor which allows newbies to practice web development technologies such as HTML, CSS and Javascript.<br>
+Dynamic Code Editor is a dynamic editor which allows newbies to practice web development technologies such as HTML, CSS and Javascript.<br>
 One can write demo code and test it before implementing it to the real project using this editor.

 ## Usage